FirstEver-eu/Intel-Chipset-Updater/Intel_Chipsets_List.md

 | 9D80 | CannonLake-LP / Mobile | CannonLake-LPSystem.inf | 10.1.15.7 |
 | 18A2 | CedarFork / Embedded | CedarForkSystem.inf | 10.1.21.10 |
 | 1980 | Denverton / Embedded | DenvertonSystem.inf | 10.1.19.2 |

+\* The version of the driver package provided on the ASUS website is not necessarily indicative of the version of the chipset drivers that will be installed in your operating system.
+It is recommended to verify the actual driver versions post-installation through the Device Manager.